 A vector of strings indicating what type of functional consequences to analyze.
 Do note that there is bound to be some differences between transcripts (else there would be identical).
-See details in analyzeSwitchConsequences for full list of usable strings and their meaning.
-Default is c('intron_retention','coding_potential','ORF_seq_similarity'
+See details in analyzeSwitchConsequences for full list of by Pfam).

-(corresponding to analyze: intron retention, CPAT result, ORF AA sequence similarity, NMD status, PFAM domains annotated and signal peptides annotated by Pfam).

-pathToOutput A path to the folder in which the plots should be made.
+(corresponding to analyze: intron retention, CPAT result, ORF AA sequence similarity, NMD status, PFAM domains annotated and signal peptides annotated pathToOutput A path to the folder in which the plots should be made.
 Default is working directory (getwd()).